SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

 * All changes to the firmware have to be tested on a best effort basis to make sure they work as expected and don't break any existing functionality before submitting as ready to merge.
 This does not apply to Draft Pull requests.
 * All changes need to be compatible with all available hardware variants, this currently includes OLED and 7-Segment.
 * All changes need to be compatible with the currently official toolchain as described in the [Readme](README.md).
-* If a CI system has been established the acceptance of the CI system is also a requirement (comprising probably of compilation and (unit) testing).
+* Acceptance of the CI system is also required.
+It will automatically build open pull requests and check for compilation, formatting and in the future possibly unit testing

 ### Application specific